Paris terror attacks: Britain's security services braced for copycat terrorist incidents on UK streets

+Britain's security services are braced for a terror attack involving marauding gunmen on the streets.
 Police held a training exercise on the streets of London in June to prepare for such an attack and Scotland Yard has now announced an 'urgent review of tactics'.

-Security services have been braced for the threat of roaming gunmen and suicide bombers launching a strike in the UK since the Mumbai terror attacks in November 2008.
+bombers launching a strike in the UK since the Mumbai terror attacks in November 2008.

-Gunmen carried attacks at luxury hotels and major landmarks in the city, triggering three days of fierce fighting with security forces over three days.
+carried attacks at luxury hotels and major landmarks in the city,

 Last night's ISIS massacre in Paris bore striking similarities to the terror rampage in India.

-Scotland Yard will now urgently review its tactics for responding to a marauding gun assault by terrorists in the wake of the Paris massacre.
+Scotland Yard will now urgently review its tactics for responding to a

 Barcroft